 Haworthiopsis: My Little Spiky Obsession

 I’m Ferb Vu, and I have a confession.
-I’m utterly captivated by Haworthiopsis, a genus of small, succulent plants that hail from Southern Africa.
+I’m utterly captivated by Haworthiopsis, a genus of small, succulent plants that hail from Southern Africa, belong to the Asphodelaceae family.
 These little guys, with their spiky rosettes and fascinating textures, have completely stolen my heart (and a considerable chunk of my windowsill).

 What started as a casual interest quickly blossomed into a full-blown obsession.
 I mean, how could I resist their charm?
 They’re compact, hardy, and come in a mesmerizing variety of shapes and colors.
 Plus, they’re incredibly low-maintenance, which perfectly suits my somewhat… ahem… erratic plant-watering schedule.